Property Division Attorneys in Michigan

 The Process of Valuing Marital Property

 Before the division of property occurs, the court will need to first identify all separate and marital assets.
 Then, the court will need to calculate the fair market value of each asset.
 This ensures that the court has the information it needs to equitably divide the assets between the two spouses.
-The valuation of marital property may seem straightforward, but it often leads to conflict when two spouses do not agree on the value of an asset.

 For example, if a business is considered a marital asset, the court may award the business to one spouse and order them to buy out the other spouse’s interest.
 The spouse who is awarded the business may want to argue for a lower business value so they don’t have to pay the other party as much.
 But the other party may want to argue for a higher business value so they can get as much money as possible from the buyout.

-Contact our Michigan Property Division Lawyers Today!
+Contact our Michigan Asset Division Attorneys Today!

-Are you having trouble with your property division in Michigan? it is vital to contact an experienced family law attorney.
 The attorneys at ADAM have over 30 years of experience helping men in Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties with their property division cases.
-We understand how challenging divorces can be, that is why we work tirelessly to ensure that you receive the best possible results for your case.

 Don’t hesitate, contact our Michigan property division lawyers today for a free case review at (248) 356-2326!